What is an electrician?

 - Ashworth College: Another online option that teaches you the educational aspect of becoming an electrician is Ashworth College.
 You’re allowed to take the courses at your own pace and time, and they offer payment plans for the tuition.

 - Miami Dade College: If you want to work in electricity, Miami Dade is where you should go.
-With a four year, 290 credit program, this is truly the best education that money can buy for electricians.
+With a 4-year, 290 credit program, this is truly the best education that money can buy.

 - Dallas County Community College: For a fast and accredited electrician program, DCCC has what you need!